15–25 Sept 2026

 Description

 Tverberg’s theorem states that any configuration of (d+1)(r-1)+1 points in d-dimensional Euclidean space admits a partition into r subsets whose convex hulls have a point in common.
 The topological Tverberg’s theorem is a topological generalization of Tverberg’s theorem, in which convex hulls are replaced by “flabby hulls”.
-In this lecture, I will introduce the basic tools in algebraic topology - such as homology, spectral sequences and the classifying spaces of groups - and show how they can be combined to prove the topological Tverberg theorem.
-I will also discuss several further generalizations of the topological Tverberg’s theorem.
+In this lecture, I will introduce the basic tools in algebraic topology - such as homology, homotopy groups and the classifying spaces of groups - and show how they can be combined to prove the topological Tverberg theorem.

 Daisuke Kishimoto (Kyushu University)